RaviTeja110820/aws/Containerization of Java project using Docker/Readme.md

   $ docker-compose --version
   ```

-2.in previous repo goto compose folder you can find the docker-compose.yml. edit it according to your docker hub repository details.
+2. in previous repo goto compose folder you can find the docker-compose.yml. edit it according to your docker hub repository details.

   > in repository if you go through src -> main -> resources -> application.properties file. so make changes to the Docker file based on that.
 The containers name should be same as names mentioned in application.properties files also the ports.